Water Resources and Management

-1) Resources of natural water through a hydrogeological approach;
+• Studying natural water resources using a hydrogeological approach;

-3) Management of water resources in relation to socio-economic issues and sustainability.
+• Managing water resources in the context of socio-economic issues and sustainability.

 • Design and supervise a sampling and measurement strategy.